 It’s worth pointing out that many of these red flags can be indicative of many different health issues.
 If you notice any of them, contact your vet immediately.

-Please contact us with any questions or concerns about your dog’s dental health.
+Please contact us, your local animal clinic in North Miami, FL with any questions or concerns about your dog’s dental health.
 We’re here to help!